victorneo/field-battle-bgm-mixer/README.md

 python gen.py
 ```

-Play resulting `output.mp3` in your favourite music player and enjoy the
+Play the resulting `output.mp3` in your favourite music player and enjoy the
 in-game music experience!